Please enjoy a modified Family Play Space located in The Autry's lobby until June 9.

-A man with long hair, dressed in a suit, stands in a field of tall grass with mountains and dramatic clouds in the background.
-The image is in black and white.
+A man wearing a suit stands in a vast field of tall grass, with rolling hills and a cloudy sky in the background, captured in black and white.

 Marshall McKay Seminar for Empowering Native Knowledge | W. Richard West Jr.